risapav/pi_server/README.md

 Aplikácia je napísaná v javascripte a je určená pre spustenie pod nodejs.
 Na spustenie je pripravený bash script runme.sh .
 Javascript je použitý podľa syntaxe ECMA 2016

 As a general rule, be sure to read through all of the source code yourself and make sure you understand what is happening.
+Potrebné poznámky o algoritme sú vpísané do zdrojových textov.

 | Directories          | Purpose                    |
 | :------------------- | :------------------------- |